ansys/pystk/doc/source/api/ansys/stk/core/graphics/VectorPrimitive.rst

 VectorPrimitive
 ===============

-.. py:class:: VectorPrimitive
+.. py:class:: ansys.stk.core.graphics.VectorPrimitive

-   Bases: py:obj:`~IVectorPrimitive`, py:obj:`~IPrimitive`
+   Bases: py:obj:`~ansys.stk.core.graphics.IVectorPrimitive`, py:obj:`~ansys.stk.core.graphics.IPrimitive`

    Render a vector in the 3D scene.
 A vector is defined by a source (given by a reference frame) and a direction (given by a vector).
 Length is auto-calculated or can be set separately.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: VectorPrimitive

 Overview
 --------